-Prerequisites: BPR-111, MAC-112 (or MAC-142/MAC-142A), MAC-122, and MAC-124 arts using 2 6 4
+Prerequisites: BPR-111, MAC-112 (or MAC-142/MAC-142A), MAC-122, and MAC-124

 This course introduces the application and use of jigs and fixtures.
 Emphasis is placed on design and manufacture of simple jigs and fixtures.
 Upon completion, students should be able to design and build simple jigs and fixtures.